Smaart Measurement Technology™

 It’s five minutes before a show, and suddenly the drummer says there’s nothing coming out of his monitor.
 Or you do a friend a favor and run sound at her club because she has the flu, and you show up not knowing which aux is connected to what monitor or which sub is controlling what sidefill.
 The SOC Wizard was designed to make these problems disappear like magic!

 By momentarily taking over the routing and volume control of an output and patching pink noise to it, the SOC Wizard lets you quickly discover which speaker is connected where and helps you quickly get to the root of a routing problem.
 In the case of the drummer with silent monitor, if he hears pink noise, you can save yourself ten minutes of frantic cable tracing only to discover the output level was inadvertently turned down on his aux mix.

 Smaart System Delay Wizard

-The Smaart System Delay (SSD) Wizard calculates and sets the correct amount of delay time between two full-range speaker systems, using the StudioLive AI mixer subgroup-output delays.
+The Smaart System Delay (SSD) Wizard calculates and sets the correct amount of delay time between two full-range speaker systems, using the StudioLive AI or RM mixer subgroup-output delays.
 This helps you to time-align the outputs of secondary (generally, side and rear) speaker systems with the output of the main front speakers in a front-of-house P.A. system.

 The SSD Wizard compares a signal from a measurement mic aimed at the main speaker system with the signal from the secondary system and reveals the amount of acoustic delay between the two systems.
 When you then click on Apply, that amount of delay will be applied to the built-in output delay for the StudioLive subgroup output that feeds the secondary system.
 The secondary system’s output will then be time-aligned with the front system.